sakeermr/CTLA4-ERY24-Binding-Site-Analysis/README.md

 ## Future directions

+1. **Orthogonal docking validation:** repeat the docking with an independent program (e.g. Schrödinger Glide peptide docking) to test whether a different method and scoring function localises ERY2-4 to the same region.
+The extracted site centroids can be used directly to define the search grid.
-1. **Experimental discrimination (priority):** alanine mutagenesis (e.g. CTLA-4 Y104A/Y105A, ERY2-4 W34A) to resolve the exact footprint and test the predicted contacts.
+2. **Experimental discrimination (priority):** alanine mutagenesis (e.g. CTLA-4 Y104A/Y105A, ERY2-4 W34A) to resolve the exact footprint and test the predicted contacts.
-2. **Co-docking exclusivity test:** verify computationally that ERY2-4 and B7-1 cannot occupy CTLA-4 simultaneously, directly testing the competitive model.
+3. **Co-docking exclusivity test:** verify computationally that ERY2-4 and B7-1 cannot occupy CTLA-4 simultaneously, directly testing the competitive model.
-3. **Ensemble docking:** dock multiple AlphaFold conformers of ERY2-4 to assess conformer-dependence of the predicted site.
+4. **Ensemble docking:** dock multiple AlphaFold conformers of ERY2-4 to assess conformer-dependence of the predicted site.

 ---